aa-kag/Automated_Wardrobe/README.md

 ## How To Run The Program

-1. Download the Wardrobe folder from the GitHub Repository.
+1. Clone the GitHub Repository.
-2. In your terminal open up the folder using the ```cd``` command.
-Example: cd /Users/user1/Desktop/Wardrobe
+2. In your terminal open up the folder containing the main.py file using the ```cd``` command.
+Example: cd /Users/user1/Desktop/Automated_Wardrobe where main.py is in the Automated_Wardrobe folder.
 3. Run command ```python main.py```.
 This will prompt the program to open with the main menu.
 In this github is a preloaded database with some clothing items already stored, you can keep them in the database or remove and add your own clothing!

 ## Files included